damonallison/notes/docker/docker.md

 ## Introduction

-Docker containers wrap up software in a complete file system that contain everything the software needs to run : code, runtime, system tools, libraries.
+A docker container is a single process with encapsulation features which isolate it from other containers.
+A docker image wraps up software in a complete file system that contain everything the software needs to run : code, runtime, system tools, libraries.
 This guarantees the software will run the same, regardless of the host environment the container is running in.

 ### Why Docker?

 * Lighter weight than a full VM.
 * Guaranteed, predictable execution environment.

 Docker uses resource isolation features of the Linux kernel: